Yelena Shushunova: Later life

 Shushunova retired from competition two months after the 1988 Olympics and later returned to her home city of Saint Petersburg, where she worked for the city's sports committee.
-She helped to organise the gymnastics events of the 1994 Goodwill Games and 1998 European Championships, both of which were held in Saint Petersburg.
+She helped organise the gymnastics events of the 1994 Goodwill Games and 1998 European Championships, both of which were held in Saint Petersburg.

 In 2004, she was inducted into the International Gymnastics Hall of Fame.
 In the following year, she was inducted into the International Jewish Sports Hall of Fame.

 Eponymous skills

+Shushunova has two eponymous skills named after her in the Code of Points.

 Death

 Shushunova died from complications of pneumonia on 16 August 2018.
 She was 49.